ellipsis/ellipsis-tpm/README.md

 # Ellipsis-TPM [![Build Status][travis-image]][travis-url] [![Latest tag][tag-image]][tag-url] [![Gitter chat][gitter-image]][gitter-url]
 Tmux plugin manager

 Ellipsis-TPM is a plugin manager for tmux.
-It uses [Ellipsis][Ellipsis] as a back-end and is a drop in replacement for [TPM][tpm].
+It uses [Ellipsis][ellipsis] as a back-end and is a drop in replacement for [TPM][tpm].

 ### Development